It is possible to pitch this blog!

 PR Technology Vendors

-There several opportunities for you to earn coverage.
+There are several opportunities for you to earn coverage.

-- PR Tech Sum: This a monthly summary of news related to the vendor community.
-Generally, these news items are of the most interest:
+- PR Tech Sum: this is a monthly summary of news related to the vendor community.
+Generally, these news items are of the most interest are:

 - Product announcement including new features and updates;

 - Financial transactions such as a round of funding or M&A;

 - Surveys or data-based studies of the PR community, reporters or media landscape; and

 - Here’s an updated list of the PR technology companies I’m watching and researching.